Kaspian-Inc/kaspian-inc.github.io/content/en/PipelineComponents/Schemas/_index.md

 This option can serve as a valuable data integrity check for required fields.

 ## Datastore Schemas
-Tables registered in flat file/data lake environments such as AWS S3 can be added as Datastores [LINK - S3 DATASTORES].
+Tables registered in flat file/data lake environments such as AWS S3 can be added as [Datastores]({{<ref "GettingStarted/AddingDatastores#aws-s3">}}).
 This abstraction allows these resources to behave identically to SQL Datastores such as Snowflake and Postgres within the Kaspian compute layer.
 Kaspian requires that these Datastores have a Schema attached so that data integrity can be programmatically enforced.
 It is recommended that Datastore Schemas have global scope so that they can be reused by other Pipelines.